VzxPLnHqr/sig-pow/README.md

 Basically, ECDSA signatures in bitcoin, are typically 70-73 bytes in length.
 However, it is possible to generate shorter signatures -- it just might take a lot of work!

-A UTXO locked with a script of the following form, which requires a signature of length 61 bytes or less:
+A UTXO locked with a script of the following form needs a signature of length 61 bytes or less to be spent.
 > `<pubkey1> <sig1> OP_SIZE 61 OP_LESSTHANOREQUAL OP_DROP OP_SWAP OP_CHECKSIGVERIFY`

-will remain unspendable until an amount of hashpower a few orders of magnitude larger than the current bitcoin network is directed towards solving it (or until the ecdsa signature algorithm itself is broken).
+Such a UTXO will remain unspendable until an amount of hashpower a few orders of magnitude larger than the current bitcoin network is directed towards solving it (or until the ecdsa signature algorithm itself is broken).
+An outline of why this is so is covered later in this document.

 [This blog post](https://blog.eternitywall.com/content/20171212_Exact_Probabilities/) gives the probability distribution for bitcoin (elliptic curve secp256k1) ecdsa signatures